-Newton, Ojedukon’s appellate attorney, did not immediately respond to a message Tuesday seeking comment on the 4th Circuit’s decision.
+Newton, Ojedokun’s appellate attorney, did not immediately respond to a message Tuesday seeking comment on the 4th Circuit’s decision.
 Newton is of counsel at Gerger Hennessy & McFarlane in Houston, Texas.

 The underlying scam involved Ogundele and other initial conspirators searching online dating sites to initiate romantic relationships with elderly men and women throughout the United States, according to federal prosecutors.
 These conspirators used false stories to convince their victims to provide them money, including fake hospital bills and tales of business problems and tax debt.

-The conspirators opened bank accounts where the money would be deposited and laundered through overseas accounts opened by other conspirators, including Ojedukon, prosecutors said.
+The conspirators opened bank accounts where the money would be deposited and laundered through overseas accounts opened by other conspirators, including Ojedokun, prosecutors said.

 Ogundele was convicted in 2016 in U.S. District Court of aggravated identity theft and conspiracies to commit wire fraud and money laundering.
 Grimm sentenced him the following year to more than 19 years in prison and ordered him to forfeit nearly $2.2 million.

-Federal agents arrested Ojedukon in April 2019 at his home in Chicago, where he had moved to in 2017 to pursue a doctorate in chemistry at the Illinois Institute of Technology.
+Federal agents arrested Ojedokun in April 2019 at his home in Chicago, where he had moved to in 2017 to pursue a doctorate in chemistry at the Illinois Institute of Technology.

-Ogundele and Ojedukon are among five individuals convicted of participating in the scam.
+Ogundele and Ojedokun are among five individuals convicted of participating in the scam.

 King was joined in the 4th Circuit opinion by Chief Judge Roger L. Gregory and Judge Henry F. Floyd.